 Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

-There are pros & cons to both booking a tour and winging it on your own.
 As with everything, it depends on your travel style, comfort level, and skills.

 Pros of booking a tour or guide